-You can get a test by:
+An individual can get a test by:

-- Visiting a walk-in clinic. - Visiting an Umbrella pharmacy. - Booking an appointment at your local clinic, find your local clinic or pharmacy here. - Ordering an STI test to your home or collect from an Umbrella pharmacy.
+- Visiting a walk-in clinic. - Visiting an Umbrella pharmacy. - Booking an appointment at their local clinic, they can find their local clinic or pharmacy here. - Ordering an STI test to their home or collect from an Umbrella pharmacy.